jayadev133/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+STEP 1
-1. Start the program
+Start the program
+STEP 2
-2. attach the given data file
+attach the given data file
+STEP 3
-3. now find the satisfaction level of employee data
+now find the satisfaction level of employee data
+STEP 4
-4. find the accuracy and new predict value
+find the accuracy and new predict value
+STEP 5
-5.end the program
+end the program
 ## Program:
 ```